jamesdelaneyie/BIAS/README.md

-# BIAS (bi-dimensional intimate ambient space)
+# BIAS
 ```

-BIAS is a real-time metaphysical* 2d social space
+BIAS (bi-dimensional intimate ambient space) is a real-time metaphysical* 2d social space

-npm install
-npm start
-localhost:8080

-BIAS uses:
+AKA It's a place you go.
+Where there might be people and/or things

+BIAS is composed of a mutated version of these masterful creations:
 * nengi.js - @timetocode
 * nice proto – @timetocode
 * p2.js physics – @schteppe
 * PIXI.js joypad  – @endel
 * PIXI.js emote  – @endel
+* PUXI.js UI Framework – @bQvle @SukantPal
+* p2PIXI Converter –  @tomwhall

 [*] how is it metaphyscial?
-Because I think it is! ;)
+Because I think it is!

-TO_DO:
-Tonnes...

-MIT